microsoft/mu_plus/MfciPkg/Application/MfciPolicy/Readme.md

   Target\OEM_02 = ""
 ```

-Apply a new Mfci Policy to the sytem, to be processed on reboot.
+Apply a new Mfci Policy to the system, to be processed on reboot.

 ```.sh
   py -3 MfciPolicy.py -a PolicyBlob.bin.p7